12 Things that Set Canadian Arctic City Iqaluit Apart (Part 3 of 3)

 I'm continuing my story about the top 12 things that I believe set Iqaluit apart from other provincial and territorial capitals in Canada.
 This is Part 3 of 3.
 You can find the previous two parts here: Part 1 and Part 2

-10. Economy is Skyrocketing.
+10. The Economy is Skyrocketing.

-Comparing to the rest of Canada, Nunavut's economy is growing exponentially.
+Compared to the rest of Canada, Nunavut's economy is growing exponentially.
 While Canada's GDP rose about 2% in 2018, Nunavut showed a steep increase of 10%.

 According to Statistics Canada, two industries contributed the most to the growth: construction and mining (mostly iron and gold).